 Informing staff of the EJRA and the process for requesting an extension

 - The Head of Division or equivalent2 will remind academic staff in grade 8 or above in writing of their normal retirement date and of the process for requesting continuation in employment beyond that date, if possible, no later than 2.5 years before their retirement date under the EJRA.
 In the case of joint appointments, this notification will be copied to the relevant college(s).
 Where they judge it necessary, divisions may decide to give earlier notification, for example if it is considered advisable to initiate early discussion with a view to more effective planning for retirement.
+To identify those approaching their normal EJRA dates, divisions/departments can run the PERDEP07 Retirement Planning report.

 - Use template letter ML1 to give notice to academic staff nearing their EJRA date.
 Notice should be given at least 2.5 years in advance of that date